 Create a Hope Box: The book Barack Obama: Son of Promise, Child of Hope by Nikki Grimes is a great children’s book describing the life of the 44th president of the United States and how he made history and created hope for so many around our country.
 Teach kids about hope in today’s Black history and help them to create a box that they can put hopeful statements and affirmations throughout the year.

-Check out this week’s FREE printables.
-An African-American Heroes themed word search!
+This' week's FREE printables: An educational African-American Heroes themed word search!

 Let your family’s exploration of this history spark a desire within.
 Our kids are the future and the more they know about our history, the better they can make this world for their generation and their children.